agentic-long-context-competition/LongBench/README.md

 # LongBench2 Competition Framework

-This repository contains a flexible framework for evaluating multiple agent strategies on the LongBench v2 dataset.
+This repository contains a flexible framework for evaluating multiple agent strategies on the LongBench v2 dataset, keeping track of total token usage.
 The idea is to fix the model (for now, to 4o-mini) and see how good one can make this model perform just by improved scaffolding.
 This is to let different approaches stay comparable as new models get released.

 To submit an entry, submit a PR according to the rules below.

 RULES:
- - only 4o-mini and embeddings for now (scope is to compare different agentic scaffolding, not different foundation models or effect of finetuning)
+ - only 4o-mini and embeddings for now (scope is to compare different agentic scaffolding, not different foundation models or effect of finetuning).
+If there is interest, I may add a smarter model where the tokens are weighted accordingly (e.g. 4o where tokens count 15x as much as 4o-mini tokens, which reflects the pricing ratio)
  - allowed: just implementing a research paper, slightly modifying other submission
  - source code must become accessible in the repository (please submit a PR)
  - a query can use at most 10 times as many total tokens for each entry as a one-shot query would use (see results/oneshot.jsonl for token statistics)